opendistro/for-elasticsearch-docs/docs/elasticsearch/pipeline-agg.md

 The RAM percentage is calculated and appended at the end of each bucket.

 The `bucket_selector` aggregation is a script-based aggregation that selects buckets returned by a `histogram` (or `date_histogram`) aggregation.
-Use it in scenarios where you don’t want certain buckets in the output based on a conditions supplied by you.
+Use it in scenarios where you don’t want certain buckets in the output based on conditions supplied by you.

 The `bucket_selector` aggregation executes a script to decide if a bucket stays in the parent multi-bucket aggregation.